310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Madara %}
-Hahaha, that’s not something you should say, what with that “Vampire” role you’ve given yourself.
+Hahaha, that’s nooot something you should say, what with that “Vampire” role you’ve given yourself.
 {% endbubble %}

 {% bubble Rei %}